Jonathan Lacourt

-Jonathan Lacourt (born 17 August 1986) is a French former professional footballer who played as a midfielder.
+Jonathan Lacourt (/fr/; born 17 August 1986) is a French former professional footballer who played as a midfielder.
 He is a former French youth international.

 Career

-In 2009 Lacourt was a victim of a challenge from Senegalese midfielder Kader Mangane in a Ligue 1 match which led to a broken leg.
+In 2009, Lacourt was a victim of a challenge from Senegalese midfielder Kader Mangane in a Ligue 1 match which led to a broken leg.
 The injury kept him out for over two years.

 After a successful trial with Bastia in January 2012, Lacourt was not allowed to sign with the Corsican side due to financial sanctions.
 He then went on to play in Ligue 2 for Châteauroux, before joining Amiens.

-Lacourt signed with lower-league side FC Marssac in 2018 where he stayed for three seasons, notably contributing to the club's first promotion to the sixth-tier Régional 1 in the 2018–19 season and reaching the last 16 of the Coupe de France.
+Lacourt signed with lower-league side FC Marssac in 2018 where he stayed for three seasons, notably contributing to the club's first promotion to the sixth tier Régional 1 in the 2018–19 season and reaching the last 16 of the Coupe de France.